Congress of Neurological Surgeons: History

 World War II produced a dramatic change in the world of neurological surgery.
 Deployed surgeons learned neurosurgery while on active duty in one of the armed services.
 Others experienced either abbreviated training, or had their program interrupted when called to active duty.
 After the war these surgeons returned to the United States with a need to add credentials.
 Existing neurosurgical training programs incorporated these surgeons and the number of training sites proliferated.
-Thus, in the late 1940s there was an explosion in the numbers of young neurosurgeons surfacing in communities and seeking recognition from organized neurosurgical societies.
+Thus, in the late 1940s, the number of young neurosurgeons surfaced in communities and sought recognition from organized neurosurgical societies.
 There was intense resistance from the established neurosurgical community, however, to this new group of neurosurgeons.
 The Harvey Cushing Society (now the AANS), did not immediately recognize this new group of neurosurgeons and made efforts to exclude them from their organization.
 The precursor to the CNS was the Interurban Neurosurgical Society organized by neurosurgeons Adrian Verbrugghen and Harold Voris meeting at the University Club of Chicago.
 The society was open to all neurosurgeons living no more than one travel day away from Chicago.
 It met for one day only (Saturday).
 There was a mailing list but no dues, by-laws, officers or publications.
 About 150 neurosurgeons attended once a year.
 Most attendees were from the northeast, mid-Atlantic, southeast, and mid-west.
 Eventually, a more organized effort was put together when twenty two neurosurgeons met in St. Louis, Missouri.
 In 1951, the first formal organizing and scientific meeting was convened in Memphis, Tennessee, attended by 121 neurosurgeons.
 The CNS was infolded into the AANS for several years until it held its own independent meeting in 2000, completing the separation of the two organizations.
 The CNS has expanded significantly and now has over 10,000 members worldwide.

 Education and certification

-The CNS exists to enhance health and improve lives through the advancement of neurosurgical education and scientific exchange.
+The CNS enhances health and improves lives through innovative neurosurgical education, advancement of clinical practice & scientific exchange.
 Our mission drives us to cultivate great neurosurgeons.
 We advance the global practice of neurosurgery globally by inspiring and facilitating scientific discovery and its translation to clinical practice.

 The CNS has multiple efforts aimed at advancing neurosurgical education to practicing neurosurgeons, resident neurosurgeons, and medical students.
 These efforts include online products such as Nexus, assorted podcasts, and a variety of webinars, and live courses such as the Leadership in Healthcare course, the CNS Annual Meeting, and Self Assessment in Neurological Surgery.
 Many of these educational efforts provide credits for continuing medical education.
 The CNS also holds courses for written and oral board review, as well as webinars on these same and other topics.
 Board certified neurosurgeons must successfully pass a Maintenance of Certification exam in order to remain board certified by the American Board of Neurological Surgeons.
 A component of re-certification is successful completion of the Self Assessment in Neurological Surgery examination every 3 years.

 The CNS Annual Meeting features sessions including dinner and luncheon seminars, case-based sessions, and the opportunity to share scientific abstracts with the community.